 Bonuses are discretionary.
-To the extent paid, bonuses for the named executive officers are primarily based upon a review of earnings per share with respect to the Company's shares for the calendar year, the base salary change for each named executive officer during the calendar year, if any, and the annual bonus paid to the named executive officer for the prior year.
+To the extent paid, bonuses for the named executive officers are primarily based upon a review of the performance of the Company, individual accomplishments, responsibilities of the officer, bonuses paid for similar positions within the real estate and REIT industry, dividends paid, stock price and the annual bonus paid to the named executive officer for the prior year.
 In addition, changes in responsibilities of the named executive officer, if any, factor into the determination of bonus for the named executive officer.
 The Chief Executive Officer may also recommend an increase or decrease to the annual bonus for each named executive officer based upon the performance of the executive and the Company during the calendar year and, to some extent, the relative performance of the Company compared to its peers.